Mursel05/Search-bar/README.md

 # Animated Search Bar

+Use this link to visit the website: https://search-bar-kappa.vercel.app/

 ## Description:

 This animated search bar is a sleek and user-friendly UI component designed to enhance the search experience on your website or application.
 It combines style and functionality to make your search feature more engaging and intuitive for users.